Ethereum logo

 Stage 2

-Stage is expected to begin in the beginning of early 2025 and build upon the work completed in Stage 1, with a greater focus on proving and bounties where possible.
+Stage 2 is expected to begin in the first half of 2025 and build upon the work completed in Stage 1, with a greater focus on proving properties of deployed software than in Stage 1, as well as introducing bounties where possible.

 Grants